 Tennessee officer indicted for killing black man

-Delke fired four times, shooting Hambrick in the back, torso and the back of his head.
+Delke shot Hambrick in the back, torso and the back of his head.

-District Attorney General Glenn Funk argued that Delke had other options, such as seeking cover and calling for help.
+District Attorney General Glenn Funk has argued that Delke had alternatives, adding the officer could have stopped, sought cover and called for help.